kabobrocks/kabob-bot/README.md

 These are currently the commands supported by Kabob Bot (in order to be recognized by the bot, use an ! before the command at the beginning of the message):
 * 8ball [question]: Have the Magic 8 Ball answer your question
 * anime [search]: Searches MyAnimeList for your query and responds with the top result
 * cat: Responds with a random picture of a cat
+* commands: Lists all commands for Kabob Bot
 * crypto [symbol]: Responds with the current price in USD of the coin
 * dog: Responds with a random picture of a dog
 * dota